For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 At Buckinghamshire New University, you could study Aviation Management with Helicopter Pilot Training and live the dream.

 Once you've completed the course, you'll be qualified to find a job as a helicopter pilot.
-Or, as you'll also learn loads about the aviation industry, like the financial side of it and airline management, you could also pursue a range of other similar careers.
+Or, as you'll also learn loads about the aviation industry, like the financial side and airline management, you could also pursue a range of other careers.

 4. Ethical Hacking